erlerobot/erle_gitbook_erlebrain/en/ros/ROS.md

 Distributions
 ----------
-The following distributions have been tested in the robot [Erle](http://erlerobot.com).
+The following distributions have been tested in the robot [Erle-Brain](http://erlerobot.com).

 ----

-**By default the images provided for Erle come with ROS pre-installed and fully functional.**
+**By default the images provided for Erle-Brain come with ROS pre-installed and fully functional.**

 ----